deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

 2. Once authentication is ok, support for adding product image will be implemented.

 ## Securing the Administration Controller
+ASP.NET authentication and authorization features are packages that function as general purpose system for keeping track of who is logged in.

 ### Creating a Basic Security Policy
 * Configuring forms authentication is one of the ways users can be authenticated in an ASP.NET application.
 Open the Web.config file to match with the Lising 12-1 (SportsStore.WebUI project).
     <p align="center">